SpaceDandy13/oss-repo-template/labs/lab-04/Lab4.md

   If a project does not have an explicit license, it follows default copyright laws.
 That means codes are actually owned by the person who wrote it.
 As a result, I do not have right to use or share the code.

 5.
   Yes, I agree with this claim.
+I think the main reason why Gopher was beated is that it required the payment of a licensing fee.
+It failed to follow open systems model, and developers stoped using it.
+Developers perfer Web, since it is open and free.